We're going to be talking about, we're going to be talking about Julian Assange.

 Let me see if I can find a criminal complaint on this thing.

-Well, the best looking dude.
+Was the best looking dude?

 Pause.

-Uh is this it maybe?
+Is this it maybe?

 Oh, here we go.

-Yep, this is the this is it.
+Yep, this is it.

 So they originally charged him with this guy.

-So when you do a criminal complaint a lot of the times, you just want to get a charge on the individual right away, right?
+So when you do a criminal complaint, a lot of the times, you just want to get a charge on the individual right away, right?

-Um, just to get them in jail.
+Just to get them in jail.

-And they hit him with a very this is an easy charge to prove.
+And they hit him with a very, this is an easy charge to prove.

 You know, 18 USC 2314, right?